Your Cart is empty

 You should consider going blonde if you were blonde when you were young.
 Warmer skin tones suit a golden blonde better, and cool skin tones suit cold ashy tones best.
 If your undertone is neutral, you can potentially get away with any shade.
-Blonde shades often need regular maintenance – as roots will need to be touched up every six to eight weeks depending on how fast your hair grows.
+Blonde shades often need regular maintenance – as roots will need to be touched up every four to eight weeks depending on how fast your hair grows.

 If you have darker skin or olive skin, black works very well with darker tones.
 Black hair is the hardest shade to lift, so if you are also dying your natural hair, be certain that you want black hair.